 Prisma Health Information Security (IS) recently deployed the Phish Alert Button (PAB).
 Now, with the click of a button, all Prisma Health users can quickly and effectively report email phishing attempts.
 The PAB is a Microsoft add-on located in the top right corner of your Outlook screen.

 When you think you have received a phishing or other suspicious email, highlight the email, and then click the PAB.
 Doing so forwards the email to IS and deletes it from your inbox.
 If you report an email in error, you can retrieve it from your Trash/Deleted Items.

-You play an important role in keeping GHS, you and your family safe from cyber criminals.
+You play an important role in keeping Prisma Health, you and your family safe from cyber criminals.
 Cyber criminals send emails designed to trick you into giving access to sensitive information.
 The emails lure you to click on links to false websites or open attachments that download malicious software on your computer.